pielas/ror-sandbox/README.md

 ## ReadonlyREST sandbox

-Purpose of this sandbox is to make it easy to set up the Elasticsearch and optionally the Kibana, along with the ROR plugin.
-It's called sandbox because it creates isolated environment which is completely independent from what you have installed on your system.
-Additionally, it doesn't change any settings or data on system it's run on, besides created Docker volumes(which can be easily cleaned using `clean_all.sh` script).
-Because all of these features, it's well suited for tests, experiments with configuration, development and so on.
+The purpose of this sandbox is to make it easy to set up the Elasticsearch and optionally the Kibana, along with the ROR plugin.
+It's called sandbox because it creates an isolated environment that is completely independent of what you have installed on your system.
+Additionally, it doesn't change any settings or data on a system it's run on, besides created Docker volumes(which can be easily cleaned using clean_all.sh script).
+Because of all these features, it's well suited for tests, experiments with configuration, development and so on.

 Here's a list of things that you can do with this sandbox:
-* Set up specific version of Elasticsearch and Kibana with ROR plugin.
+* Set up a specific version of Elasticsearch and Kibana with the ROR plugin.
-* Set up Elasticsearch and Kibana along with ROR plugin from custom location.
+* Set up Elasticsearch and Kibana along with ROR plugin from a custom location.
 * Set up Elasticsearch for remote debugging.
 * Set up Kibana connected to Elasticsearch executed in IDE for Elasticsearch plugin debugging.